oobabooga/text-generation-webui/llama.cpp-models.md

 This was the performance of llama-7b int4 on my i5-12400F:

 > Output generated in 44.10 seconds (4.53 tokens/s, 200 tokens)

+## Limitations

+The parameter sliders in the interface (temperature, top_p, top_k, etc) are completely ignored.
+So only the default parameters in llama.cpp can be used.

+This should be improved soon when llamacpp-python receives an update.